 A compilation album featuring songs by various artists of different musical styles, each one affected by the cancellations of concerts due to the global coronavirus pandemic.
-The idea behind the project was to generate awareness of the urgent situation in which many artists find themselves since the spread of the coronavirus – and to offer you a way that you can help some of them.
+The idea behind the project was to generate awareness of the urgent economic situation in which many artists find themselves since the spread of the coronavirus, and to offer the public a way to support some of them.

 With love from Barcelona. 🎸

-Below is a list of the incredible artists participating in the compilation – from Grammy nominees to winners of the European Blues Challenge, from soul singers to rock artists, from summer festival favorites to artists fresh off their tour of Mexico and South America.
+Below is a list of the incredible artists who participated in the compilation – from Grammy nominees to winners of the European Blues Challenge, from soul singers to rock artists, from summer festival favorites to artists fresh off their tours of Mexico and South America.
 Click on their names, below, to check out their websites.

 Amor en los Tiempos de Cuarentena (“Love in a Time of Quarantine”) was born.

 “We have to keep going at this time of global crisis.
 I love the community of musicians that we have in Barcelona, and I wanted to support it.
 I wanted them to know that they’re not alone, and I want them to survive to keep making music,” said Glass Mountain Records founder Tori Sparks in an interview with Radio4.